symmetry-mag/style-guide/docs/writing-about-culture-ethnicity-and-race.md

 [*Merriam-Webster*](https://www.merriam-webster.com/dictionary/black) defines *Black* as “of or relating to any of various population groups of especially African ancestry often considered as having dark pigmentation of the skin but in fact having a wide range of skin colors.” [*The Diversity Style Guide*](https://www.diversitystyleguide.com/) points out that *Black* can encompass a variety of identities, including “Black, African American, Afro-Caribbean, Afro-Latino and African immigrants living in the United States.”

 If race is pertinent to the story, ask your source for their preference on what term(s) to use.
-[AP](https://www.apstylebook.com/ap_stylebook/race-related-coverage) says: “Follow an individual’s preference if known, and be specific when possible and relevant. *Minneapolis has a large Somali American population because of refugee resettlement.
+The [*AP Stylebook*](https://www.apstylebook.com/ap_stylebook/race-related-coverage) says: “Follow an individual’s preference if known, and be specific when possible and relevant. *Minneapolis has a large Somali American population because of refugee resettlement.
 The author is Senegalese American.*”

 AP recently updated its guidance on the capitalization of the word *Black*; it now advises writers: “Use the capitalized term as an adjective in a racial, ethnic or cultural sense: Black people, Black culture, Black literature, Black studies, Black colleges.”
 The stylebook explains: “Use of the capitalized Black recognizes that language has evolved, along with the common understanding that especially in the United States, the term reflects a shared identity and culture rather than a skin color alone.”